DNACENSolutions/dnac_ansible_workflows/workflows/provision_config_generator/README.md

 #### Generate All Configurations

 **Description**: Retrieves all provisioned wired and wireless devices from Catalyst Center.
-To generate all configurations, omit `config`.
+To generate all configurations, omit `config` or leave it empty.

 ```yaml
 provision_playbook_config: